s3434434/SmartPlant/README.md

 <a href="https://gfycat.com/vagueacademicferret">How to use a token for authorization when testing the api</a>

+Currently the email address is used to login, and by default the username is set to the email.

 LOGINS: username - password
 user user
 admin admin